 - You earn £60,000 a year and get £1,100 in account interest – you won’t pay tax on your interest up to £500.
 But you’ll need to pay higher rate tax (40%) on the £600 above this.

-Is any savings income covered by the allowance?
+Is all savings income covered by the personal savings allowance?

 Can interest from savings push me into a higher tax bracket?

 Yes, savings income within the allowance still counts towards the basic or higher-rate limits – and may therefore affect the level you’re entitled to and the rate of tax due on any excess income.

 So, if you are a basic-rate taxpayer and you earn enough interest from savings to be pushed into the higher-rate tax threshold (which is £43,000 for 2016-17 and £45,000 in 2017-18 for most of the UK but £43,000 for Scottish taxpayers), you are only entitled to a £500 allowance and will owe 40% tax on the remainder.

 What happens if I exceed my personal savings allowance?

 In most cases, any tax due will be collected automatically through the pay-as-you-earn (PAYE) system, using information provided by banks and building societies.
 You should be issued with a 'notice of coding' if this is the case.

 Or, it can be declared on a self-assessment tax return as normal if you usually complete one.

 Under long-term plans to transform the current tax system, interest could eventually be processed directly from individual digital tax accounts.

 In addition to the personal savings allowance, an extra tax break already helps those on a low income pay either no tax or reduced tax on their savings.